ali-raheem/KrAPI.clj/README.md

 ### Public Methods

 The library is usable as-is for the Public methods.
+By default the `api-url` is set to "https://api.kraken.com/" and `api-version` is "0".
+You can modify this with `(init "api-url-here" "api-version-here")`.

 ### Private Methods

 The library needs an api-key and api-secret which you can generate on your Kraken account.
 You also need the appropriate permissions for that key.
+Therefore you need to provide these before making use of `query-private` you do this with `init-private` e.g. `(init-private "api-key-here" "api-secret-here")` These should be provided as is and Kraken will provide them encoded as strings.

 ### TOTP

 What if you're using TOPT?
 Then every call that needs one should have {:otp "otp code here"} provided as a parameter.

+## Building

+Use lein to run, repl or build.

 ## Dependencies